 The requirement for attaching log files depends partly on whether the database is read-write or read-only, as follows:

 For a read-write database, you can usually attach a log file in a new location.
 However, in some cases, reattaching a database requires its existing log files.
 Therefore, it is important to always keep all the detached log files until the database has been successfully attached without them.

 If a read-write database has a single log file and you do not specify a new location for the log file, the attach operation looks in the old location for the file.
 If it is found, the old log file is used, regardless of whether the database was shut down cleanly.
 However, if the old log file is not found and if the database was shut down cleanly and has no active log chain, the attach operation attempts to build a new log file for the database.

-If the primary data file being attached is read-only, the SQL Server cannot update the log location stored in the primary file.
+If the primary data file being attached is read-only, the Database Engine assumes that the database is read-only.
+For a read-only database, the log file or files must be available at the location specified in the primary file of the database.
+A new log file cannot be built because SQL Server cannot update the log location stored in the primary file.

 Metadata Changes on Attaching a Database

 When a read-only database is detached and then reattached, the backup information about the current differential base is lost.
 The differential base is the most recent full backup of all the data in the database or in a subset of the files or filegroups of the database.
 Without the base-backup information, the master database becomes unsynchronized with the read-only database, so differential backups taken thereafter may provide unexpected results.
 Therefore, if you are using differential backups with a read-only database, you should establish a new differential base by taking a full backup after you reattach the database.
 For information about differential backups, see Differential Backups (SQL Server).